-This relates to the USA visa refusal rate during FY 2018 for all types of nonimmigrant applications such as B1/B2, H1B, F1, J1, C1, K1 etc. Accordingly, the post covers the following topics:
+This relates to the US visa refusal rate during FY 2018 for all types of nonimmigrant applications such as B1/B2, H1B, F1, J1, C1, K1 etc. And also provides the details of the adjusted US visa rejection rate by country 2018.
+Accordingly, the post covers the following topics:

-- USA visa refusal rate for all types of NIV applications in 2018
+- US visa rejection rate for all types of NIVs in 2018

 Perhaps, the foreign service posts (i.e. US embassies and consulates) mainly issue nonimmigrant visas, including the border crossing cards.
 Accordingly, the nonimmigrant visas nearly comprise 95% of the visas issued by US embassies and consulates.

 |Immigrant and NIV issued from outside the US||2016||2017||2018|

 US nonimmigrant visa (NIV) 2016-18